top of page

 I learned that staying true to our authentic, vulnerable selves is a scary but highly worthwhile endeavor.

 Aha moments and all, the act of being all of ourselves will likely remind us just how very far we’ve come.
-(And remembering how to run in stilettos certainly doesn’t hurt.)

 Wait up!
 It looks like you’ve reached the end of the road on this particular blog post.
 You might be wondering where to go from here.
 May I suggest some delightful destinations, conveniently located on CuriousColumist.com?